Written by:

 Anxiety and addiction

-People with anxiety disorders may use substances to self-medicate, seeking temporary relief.
-However, substance abuse often worsens anxiety, creating a harmful cycle.
-Click the button below to learn more.
+People with anxiety disorders may turn to substances for temporary relief, but substance abuse often exacerbates anxiety, creating a harmful cycle.
+Click the button below to learn more about breaking this cycle and finding healthier coping strategies.

 Bipolar disorder and addiction